MLopezJ/periodic-table-game/README.md

 The square can be a square with a chemical element, a emty square or a tiny square.
 The square with a chemical element contains into it another component called ChemicalElement, who contains all the chemical specifications of the element.

+### Footer
+It works as a common footer.
+It have a toggle button for see a dedication message.

+### Chemical elements information

 The data of the chemical elements is stored in a file into Data folder with json format.

 ## Hosted